SOS! Let’s find ways to Save Our Sand now!

 NORTH COUNTY, SAN DIEGO HAS THE OPPORTUNITY TO BECOME A GLOBAL MODEL OF COASTAL RESILIENCE

-Oceanside City Council Approves Coastal Protection Project
+Oceanside City’s Coastal Protection Project

 The RE:BEACH coastal resilience competition’s winning, nature-based design was unanimously approved by the Oceanside City Council on January 31, 2024.